Non-Gaussian Photon Correlations in Weakly Coupled Atomic Ensembles

-{\it Connected third-order correlation function.}---Having identified the leading-order contributions to connected three-photon scattering, we now translate this into an experimentally accessible quantity that indicates the non-Gaussianity of the outgoing light.
+{\it Connected third-order correlation function.}---Having identified the leading-order contributions to connected three-photon scattering, we now translate this into an experimentally accessible quantity that reflects both non-Gaussian intensity and field correlation in the outgoing light.
 The connected third-order correlation function is defined as